m-toman/tacorn/README.md

 Here we focus on WaveRNN although the currently included Tacotron-2 implementation by Rayhane-mamah also includes WaveNet.

-## Status

-Currently under heavily development and not usable yet.

 ## Experiment folder contents

+- `config`: holds configurations for the experiment and the components.
-- `raw`: input corpus - wavs and texts.
+- `raw`: input corpus.
+- `raw/wavs`: input waveforms.
+- `raw/meta`: input meta information, typically at least a transcription.
-- `features`: holds preprocessed intermediate representations used for training.
+- `features`: holds intermediate representations used in training and synthesis.
-- `features/acoustic`: holds input features for acoustic model training, e.g. mel spectrum, linguistic specifications.
+- `features/acoustic`: holds preprocessed features for acoustic model training, e.g. mel spectrum, linguistic specifications.
+- `features/acoustic2wavegen`: holds output features from acoustic used as input to wavegen.
+- `features/acoustic2wavegen/training`: holds output features from acoustic used as input to wavegen training (e.g. ground-truth-aligned mel spectra).
+- `features/acoustic2wavegen/synthesis`: holds output features from acoustic used as input to wavegen synthesis (e.g. mel spectra).
 - `features/wavegen`: holds input features for the waveform generation model training, e.g. mel spectrum and raw waveforms.
 - `models`: working directories for models/components.
 - `models/acoustic`: working directory for the acoustic feature prediction component.
 - `models/wavegen`: working directory for the waveform generation component.
-- `synthesized_wavs`: synthesized wavefiles.
+- `synthesized`: synthesized wavefiles and metainformation.

 ## Process